-Why Get A Breast Reduction?
+Why Get a Breast Reduction?

 Having large breasts can be desirable, but when they are too large for your frame, they can detract from your quality of life.
 A breast reduction can help alleviate pain and discomfort from heavy breasts that put a strain on your neck, shoulders, and back.
 It can also allow you to move around more comfortably, especially while engaging in exercise or recreational activities.
 The size of your breasts will be reduced, and the tissue reshaped to create a more balanced and aesthetically pleasing appearance that complements your body.
-Dr. Flugstad and Dr. Rivet will work with you to find just the right size.
+Dr. Flugstad and Dr. Rivet of Denton Plastic Surgery will work with you to find just the right size.

 Breast reduction, or in medical terms, a mammoplasty, is a reconstructive surgical procedure that reduces the size of overly large breasts.
 Women with very large breasts are often plagued with back, neck, and shoulder pain or suffer from skin irritations.
 This surgery is performed to relieve physical discomfort and for aesthetic reasons.

-Are You A Candidate For Breast Reduction?
+Are You a Candidate for Breast Reduction?

 Breasts that are too large for your body can cause discomfort and physical limitations, such as: